-- A. Using the 5 randomly selected employees/official from Payroll and Personnel procedure #9A obtain ethics documentation from management, and - i.
-Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+- A. Using the 5 randomly selected employees/official from Payroll and Personnel procedure #9A obtain ethics documentation from management, and: - Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
 42:1170; and - ii.
 Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.

-Results: As the Plan has no employees, we randomly selected 5 trustees for these procedures.
-We noted no issues for procedures i and ii above.
+Results: As the Plan has no employees, we selected all 4 trustees for these procedures.
+Exception noted for procedure i. as one trustee had not completed one hour of ethics training during the calendar year as required.
+No exceptions noted for procedure ii.